House Cleaning Tips > Bedrooms > Checklist for Teaching Kids to Clean Their Room

 Okay, so it may not be as great as having a cleaning fairy or Mary Poppins as your nanny, but you and your little helper can make this task a snap by using some great tips from Mrs. Clean.

-For children, the best way for them to keep their room clean is to teach them the values of keeping a clean room while they’re young.
+The best way for your kids to keep their room clean is to teach them the values of keeping a clean room while they’re young.
 Clothes and toys that are scattered around the floor can be trampled and ruined, or easily carried off by the family dog.
 Starting young will also create healthy routines and your child will know what is expected of them.

 With a little effort and endurance in the beginning, you set you child up to be a valuable helper and somewhat self-sufficient not only in cleaning their bedroom but for later household tasks.
 No child will be perfect, but if you don't start when they are young, you will be nagging and picking up after them until they move out.....if they move out.